matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 lost on a fresh start where the clients have to start off the `m.read` information received from the homeserver.

-Synchronising the synthesized notification count across devices will present its own challenges and is probably undesirable at this stage.
-The preferred route would be to create another MSC to make read receipts support multiple timelines in a single room.
+Synchronising the synthesized notification count across devices is out of scope and deferred to a later MSC.

 #### Single-layer event aggration

-Bundling only includes relations a single-layer deep.
-This MSC is not looking to solve nested threading but is rather focusing on bringing mechanisms to allow threading in chat applications
+This MSC does not include support for nested threads.

 Nested threading is out of scope for this proposal and would be the subject of a different MSC.